wimsio/wims-universal-shopper/README.md

 Quite often consumers lose cards and consequently lose points/rewards.
 Forgetting the cards(or losing these cards) at home also leads to loss of points/rewards.
 WUS will stop these problems and consequently more women will benefit from accrued rewards stored permanently on blockchain.

+Consumers must be able to get their shopping rewards with or without a card using their mobile phone numbers as the only needed Identifier.

 c) New Companies will find it easy to introduce their rewards.

-New companies thinking of creating new cards for new services/products can save funds by just registering with wims-universal-shopper.
+New companies thinking of creating new cards/rewards for new services/products can save funds by just registering with wims-universal-shopper.

+d) Remote Women

+Quite often women leaving in remote areas lack access to these rewards.
+WUS must be usable in areas like farms, villages, rural areas where there is no internet access.

+The dApp should work offline and sync with the blockchain when the user is where there is wifi or internet connection.

+e) Save data

+Many women have limit access to data or fast internet.
+The dApp must run on 2G/3G and work offline as well to help women use it with limited data.

+d) Security

+The dApp should be secure, simple, efficient and blend naturally with women's experiences.

+I am looking for funding for this WIMS dApp.
+I am also looking for interested developers to partner and make this happen.
+Lastly I am looking for companies interested in partnering with WIMS on this or other projects.